 Rights and Limitations Based on Immigration Status

-Understanding immigration statuses is crucial as they determine an individual’s rights and limitations within the United States.
+Understanding the various immigration statuses is essential, as they significantly influence an individual’s rights and limitations within the United States.
+Each status comes with its own set of rules that can affect everything from employment opportunities to access to essential services.

 Work Authorization